Vivek054/Data-Analysis-on-IPL-Data/README.md

 The Dataset consists of IPL Data from 2008 to 2019.

-We can do EDA(Exploratory Data Analysis) using Sweetviz Library you can find the
+We can do EDA(Exploratory Data Analysis) using Sweetviz Library you can find the Sweetviz files in the repository and code for this in the code file.